wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 1. Install [Coolify](https://coolify.io/) on your server.
 2. Create your **Coolify apps** (client, server, and database).
-   - We are running the database with Coolify on the same server, but you can run the database directly on your server on the server or use a managed database service.
+   - You can run the database with Coolify on the same server, but you can run the database directly on your server on the server or use a managed database service.
 3. In Coolify, set up the **server app env variables**.
    - You can set up the env variables in the Coolify UI, check out which [env variables are required](../env-vars.md).
 4. Set up some sort of **CI/CD** (for example [Github Actions](https://github.com/features/actions)) to: